Post authored by Victor Kippes.

 When you should use the pole versus net

 I recall vividly my old company running a contest at a show in Denver with our marketing team.
 The contest was simple.
 The marketing rep that captured the most leads won a week’s vacation to Presidents Club.
 The winning marketing rep had 350 leads (three of which were me).
 He actually scanned my badge three times which was included in his count.
 The event total was over 1,600 leads which was a 120% increase of the previous year with the same sized booth.
 Overall, this event was a huge success, declared by our VP of Marketing.
 Post event, these leads were broken up by postal code and distributed to my Direct Sales team for follow- up.
 As VP of Sales at the time, this was a big problem for me and my team in that the activity that Marketing had generated through this strategy was very frustrating.
 Try calling someone eight (8) times only to find out they wanted a squishy ball or chance to win something!
 This was also the beginning of a contentious relationship between Sales and Marketing.
+If you need help in understanding sales and marketing strategies more, you can check out about using MQLs and SQLs effectively in your business.

 The amount of money companies waste chasing bad leads is simply amazing.
 Capturing leads in this manner without an incubation engine can dramatically impact your sales team’s productivity in a negative way.
 What is a lead incubation engine?
 A lead incubation engine is an orchestrated way to nurture leads who are not yet ready to buy.
 The art of successful lead nurturing is in connecting the lead audience to valuable content that keeps them engaged with your organization, brand, and solutions.
 If done well, successful nurturing can build a strong brand and solution preference long before a prospect is actively engaged in a buying process.